Excelam/Excelam/README.md

 // get the first sheet
 ExcelSheet? excelSheet = excelApi.ExcelSheetApi.GetSheet(workbook, 0);

-// set 'hello' - general in A1 cell
-excelApi.ExcelCellValueApi.SetCellValueGeneral(excelSheet, "A1", "hello");
+// set string 'hello' in A1 cell, Excel type is General excelApi.ExcelCellValueApi.SetCellValueGeneral(excelSheet, "A1", "hello");

 // get the A1 cell value format